Fuendetodos: Busts of Goya

 In Fuendetodos there are two sculptures dedicated to the painter.
 The first is a bronze bust of Goya on a three-foot-high base of rough, blue jasper extracted from quarries in Codo.
 This monument was designed in 1920 by Julio Antonio and paid for by Ignacio Zuloaga and his friends in Saragossa.
 Below the inscription A GOYA are the words: "For the spirit of the immortal artist, that the glory spread around the world, live in the town that gave birth."
 And below is the inscription: "This monument was erected by Ignacio Zuloaga and his friends.
 October 19, 1920."
 The other bust sculpture, designed by José Gonzalvo Vives, was placed in front of Goya's birthplace in 1978.

 Moorish artwork

 The town contains the remains of the medieval castle of Fuendetodos.
 It was built of masonry, after the reconquest by the Christians in the 12th century, and located in the western part of the town.
 Since being abandoned and then re-used as a source of stone for the construction of the Church of Our Lady of the Assumption in the 18th century, its towers and walls were used by villagers as barns and stables.
 A farm built in the 1979 over part of the castle is now the Fuendeverde Space of Nature.

 ARTEfuendetodos Gallery

-ARTEfuendetodo Gallery is a meeting point for artists and lovers of the art and in its four exhibition rooms one can see works of the great masters of modern art.
+ARTEfuendetodo Gallery is a meeting point for artists and patrons can view works of modern art in its four exhibition rooms.